KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Waydroid_Setup_Guide.md

 3. Follow the instructions in the terminal output.

-After verification has happened, it will usually take a while before your device is verified.
+After verification has happened, it will usually take a while before your device is Google Play certified.

 ## Add as a Non-Steam Shortcut